trueheart78/book-notes/99-bottles-of-oop/ch01-rediscovering-simplicity.md

    - Buried deep within the `NoMore` lambda is a hard-coded "99", which might cause one to infer that verse 99 follows verse 0.

+This solution's answers to the first three questions above are quite an imporovement over those of [Listing 1.1: Incomprehensibly Concise][listing 1.1].
+Not everything is perfect, as we look at the value/cost questions:

+1. How difficult was it to write?
+   - There's far more code here than is needed to pass the tests.
+This unnecessary code took time to write.
+2. How hard is it to understand?
+   - The many levels of indirection are confusing.
+Their existence implieces necessity, but you could study this code for a long time with discerning why they are needed.
+3. How expensive will it be to change?
+   - The mere fact that indirection exists suggests that it's important.
+You may feel compelled to understand its purpose before making changes.

+As you can see, this solution does a good job of exposing core concepts, but a bad job of being worth the cost.
+This good job/bad job divide reflects a fundamental fissure in the code.

+Aside from the `song` and `verses` methods, the code does two basic things.
+It defines a template for each kind of verse, and it chooses the appropriate template for a specific verse number and renders that verse's lyrics.

+Notice that the verse template contains all the info needed to answer the domain questions.
+There are four templates and therefore, there must be four verse variants.
+The `Default` template handles 3 through 99, so these verses are clearly most alike.
+VErses 0, 1, and 2 have their own special templates, so each must be unique.
+The four templates are straightforward, which makes answering the domain questions easy.

+However, it's not the templates that are costly, it's the code that chooses a template and renders the lyrics for a verse.
+This choosing/rending code is overly complicated, and while complexity is not forbidden, it _is_ required to pay its own way.
+Here, however, it does not.

+Insteaed of 1) defining a lambda to hold a template, 2) creating a new object to hold the lambda, and 3) invoking the lambda with `self` as an argument, the code could merely have put each of the four templates into a method then used the case statements to invoke the correct one.
+Neither the lambdas nor the `Verse` class are needed, and the route between them is a series of pointless jumps through needless hoops.

+Given the obvious superiority of this alternative implementation, how on earth did the _"calling a lambda"_ variant come about?
+At this remove, it's difficult to be certain of the motivation, but the code gives the impression that its author feared that the logic for selecting or invokling a template would someday need to change, and so added levels of indirecation in a misguided attempt to protect against that day.

+They did not succeed.
+Relative to the alternative, [Listing 1.2: Speculatively General][listing 1.2] is harder to understand without being easier to change.
+The additional complexity does not pay off.
+The auther may have acted with the best of intentions, but somewhere along the way, their commitment to the plan overcame good sense.

+Programmers tend to love clever code.
+It's like a neat card trick that uses sleight of hand and misdirection to make magic.
+Writing it, or suddenly understanding it, supplies a little burst of appreciative pleasure.
+However, this pleasure distracts the eye and seduces the mind, and allows cleverness to worm its way into inappropriate places.

+You must resist being clever for its own sake.
+If you are capable of conceiving and implementing a solution complex as [Listing 1.2: Speculatively General][listing 1.2], it is incumbent upon you to accep the _harder_ task and write simpler code.

+Neither [Listing 1.2: Speculatively General][listing 1.2] nor [Listing 1.1: Incomprehensibly
+Concise][listing 1.1] is the best solution for "99 Bottles".
+Perhaps, as was true for porridge, the third solution will be _just right_.

 [method vs message]: method-vs-message.md